RedJocker/42spWebServer/README.md

       - / on path is bind to some folder on computer
         - use hardcoded folder on project for now
         - eventually each server has its own docroot defined on configuration file
     - make a blocking implementation, we will solve the problem of integrating with epool later
+ - respond a POST request by writting the body into a file
+    - if success respond 201 Created
+    - use path as filepath
+      - create file if not exists
+      - for now assume folder exists
+      - take docroot as base folder
+      - lets deal with relative paths later
+    - assume only one server for now
+    - make a blocking implementation, we will solve the problem of integrating with epool later
+ - respond a DELETE request by deleting a file resource
+    - if success respond 204 No Content
+    - use path as filepath
+    - assume only one server for now
+    - make a blocking implementation, we will solve the problem of integrating with epool later
 - Connection Handling
   - [X] create folder for connection module